kpcyrd/sn0int/docs/notifications.rst

 Discord
 ~~~~~~~

-Install the pushover notification module from the registry:
+Install the discord notification module from the registry:

 .. code-block:: bash